piotrmaslanka/satella/docs/coding/futures.rst

 .. autoclass:: satella.coding.concurrent.futures.InvalidStateError
     :members:

+.. autoclass:: satella.coding.concurrent.futures.ExecutorWrapper
+    :members:

-These modules are also allowed to be imported from `satella.coding.concurrent`, but that is deprecated!
+3 of the aforementioned modules are also allowed to be imported from `satella.coding.concurrent`, but that is deprecated!
+Please import them from `satella.coding.concurrent.futures`.

 .. autofunction:: satella.coding.concurrent.futures.call_in_future